saulojoab/Spotify-To-Youtube/README.md

 A simplistic way to find Spotify songs on YouTube.

 # How does it work? 😮
-All you gotta do is insert your <a href="http://www.spotify.com">Spotify</a> playlist URL when prompted, then the app will automatically search all songs from that playlist on <a href="http://youtube.com">Youtube</a> and return the URLs.
+All you gotta do is insert your <b> >>PUBLIC<< </b> <a href="http://www.spotify.com">Spotify</a> playlist URL when prompted, then the app will automatically search all songs from that playlist on <a href="http://youtube.com">Youtube</a> and return the URLs.
 Check below for instructions on how to make it work:

 # What did you use to make it? :thinking:
 I used the following libraries:<br>